Ghosticollis/GhostiBlacklistItems/README.md

 # GhostiBlacklistItems
-Unturned blacklist items spawn
+Unturned blacklist items/vehicles spawn

-this module will prevent blacklisted items from spawning in your server. for example, you could prevent Stealy Wheely from spawning, prevent raid gear or prevent stuff like drugs, alcohol ... etc
+this module will prevent blacklisted items/vehicles from spawning in your server. for example, you could prevent Stealy Wheely from spawning, prevent raid gear or prevent stuff like drugs, alcohol ... etc also you could use to prevent specific vehicles from spawning.

 - please note: